Chontal Maya: History

 In 1614, the first church was built in Nacajuca, then considered the center of the Yokot'an world.
 Nacajuca was the only urban center to survive the colonial period, partly due to the introduction of animal husbandry, which limited the range of cultivation.

 Economy

 The traditional economy is based on agriculture, fishing, the raising of livestock, and the hunting of small game.
+In the Terminal Classic period Chontal Maya merchants controlled river and coastal trade routes in the Maya lowlands.
 Another source of income is palm-wood artisanry.
 In the past, the manufacture of oyster-shell lime for mortar was an important economic activity, but the availability of mass-produced building materials has reduced demand to the point where its production is no longer profitable.

 Agriculture

 The agriculture of the Yokot'an has been studied extensively and has been shown to be related to ancient Maya agrarian methods.
 They cultivate high-altitude lands that are enriched with mineral-rich loam by flooding.
 The principal crop is maize.
 Agriculture has been in decline since the Spanish conquest of Mexico, when animal husbandry was introduced.
 Maize, beans, and squash are planted seasonally.